Here’s a shopping list that no busy, fashion-forward Muslim woman should ignore. By Maryam Yusof.

 Singaporean sisters Lyn and Rina created Sufyaa last April when they faced difficulty getting hijab-friendly clothes to fit their lifestyles.
-Recognising a gap in the market for fuss-free, instant hijabs, the entrepreneurial duo created the Sufyaa Sheyla, a unique slip-on headpiece with attached sheyla.
+Recognizing a gap in the market for fuss-free, instant hijabs, the entrepreneurial duo created the Sufyaa Sheyla, a unique slip-on headpiece with attached Sheyla.

 ‘We did a lot of research and studied those in the market and reinvented to create our very own Sufyaa Sheyla,’ says Rina.
 ‘The Sheyla has been updated and modified for every collection from the feedback of our customers.’

-With their customers’ needs in mind, the Sufyaa Sheyla now comes in a multitude of fabrics, colours and patterns, including trendy leopard and paisley prints.
+With their customers’ needs in mind, the Sufyaa Sheyla now comes in a multitude of fabrics, colors, and patterns, including trendy leopard and paisley prints.